KatacodaTest/katacoda-scenarios/edgetutorial/step6.md

+# Deploy Edge Node

-This step deploys the edge node
+This step deploys the edge node.

+Open a new terminal by clicking on + next to existing terminal.

+Set your GOPATH for this terminal

+`export GOPATH=/root/kubeedge`{{execute}}

+Modify the $GOPATH/src/github.com/kubeedge/kubeedge/build/node.json file.
+Change metadata.name to name of the edge node that you wish to deploy.

 `vim $GOPATH/src/github.com/kubeedge/kubeedge/build/node.json`{{execute}}